Commonwealth War Graves Commission: Common architectural design features

 Structural design has always played an important part in the commission's cemeteries.
 Apart from a few exceptions, due to local geological conditions, the cemeteries follow the same design and uniform aesthetic all over the world.
-This makes the cemeteries easily recognisable and distinguishes them from war graves administered by other groups or countries.
+This makes the cemeteries easily recognizable and distinguishes them from war graves administered by other groups or countries.

 A typical cemetery is surrounded by a low wall or hedge and with a wrought-iron gate entrance.
 For cemeteries in France and Belgium, a land tablet near the entrance or along a wall identifies the cemetery grounds as having been provided by the French or Belgian governments.
 All but the smallest cemeteries contain a register with an inventory of the burials, a plan of the plots and rows, and a basic history of the cemetery.
 The register is located within a metal cupboard that is marked with a cross located in either the wall near the cemetery entrance or in a shelter within the cemetery.
 More recently, in larger sites, a stainless steel notice gives details of the respective military campaign.
 The headstones within the cemetery are of a uniform size and design and mark plots of equal size.

 The cemetery grounds are, except in drier climates, grass-covered with a floral border around the headstones.
 There is also an absence of any paving between the headstone rows which is intended to make the cemetery feel like a traditional walled garden where visitors could experience a sense of peace.
 However, Carter and Jackson argue that the uniform aesthetics are designed to evoke a positive experience which deliberately masks and sanitises the nature of the war deaths.